rigetti/pyquil/docs/source/compiler.rst

 gates are required to act on physically available hardware (for single-qubit gates, this means acting only on live qubits, and for qubit-pair gates, this means acting on neighboring qubits).
 However, as a programmer, it is often (though not always) desirable to to be able to write programs which don't take these details into account.
 These generally leads to more portable code if one isn't tied to a specific set of gates or QPU architecture.
-To ameliorate these limitations, the Rigetti software toolkit contains an optimizing compiler that translates arbitrary Quil to native Quil and native ProtoQuil to executables suitable for Rigetti hardware.
+To ameliorate these limitations, the Rigetti software toolkit contains an optimizing compiler that translates arbitrary Quil to native Quil and native Quil to executables suitable for Rigetti hardware.